NartM56/financial_transactions_sql_tableau/README.md

 ## Project Overview

-This project uses SQL queries in order to clean and manipulate data in order to create multiple tableau dashboards to uncover trends in customer transactions and fraud behaviors
+This project uses SQL queries in order to clean and manipulate data in order to create a pair of Tableau dashboards to uncover trends in customer transactions and fraud behaviors

 Insights and Recommendations are provided on the following key areas:

   - Financial Transactions Analysis: Analysis of financial transctions over time
   - Card Attributes: Transactions filtered by different card types and brands
   - Fraud Window: Time of day in which fraud occurs most often

-An interactive Tableau dashboard on financial transactions can be found here

-An interactive Tableau dashbaord on fraud analysis can be found here

 The SQL queries utilized to clean, join and prepare data can be found [here](./joined_view_sql.sql)